saltstack/salt/doc/topics/releases/carbon.rst

   lists all groups for the specified user, including groups beginning with an underscore.
 In previous releases, groups beginning with an underscore were excluded from the list of groups.
+- A new option for minions called ``master_tries`` has been added.
+This specifies the number of times a minion should attempt to contact a master to attempt a connection.
+  This allows better handling of occasional master downtime in a multi-master topology.

 Deprecations
 ============